-\\ The existing addition to the rear of the house was added in the late 1970's with a deck.
-Both addition and leak clearly distract from the migrical integrity.
+The existing addition to the rear of the house was added in the late 1970's with a 'gable' roof, estimated to be erected at the same time with a deek.
+Both addition and leck clearly distract from the original integrity.